chu-tianshu/Chinese-Handwriting/README.md

 # Chinese-Handwriting
-A basic education user interface for learning Chinese and practice Chinese handwriting.
+A basic educational user interface for learning Chinese and practice Chinese handwriting.